leblancfg/leblancfg.github.io/content/unix_neighbour.md

     main()
 ```

+Some notes: we're using `click` to parse the command line arguments.
+We're
+using its `echo` function to print the output instead of the stdlib `print`
+because it's more portable.
+We're also using `click`'s `argument` decorator to
+specify that the user must provide a filename as an argument.

-Here this code is straightforward: this tool is meant to be called from the
+Otherwise this code is straightforward: this tool is meant to be called from
-command line with a simple filename argument.
-It reads the file, does something
+the command line with a simple filename argument.
+It reads the file, does
-with the data, and prints the result.
-This is a good start, but it's not very
+something with the data, and prints the result.
+We're using standard out for
+the output, which is fine in this case.
+It's a good start, but it's not very
 flexible.
 What if we want to use this tool in a pipeline?
 What if we want to
 use it with standard input?
 What if we want to use it in a script?